elivanK/commerce_webapp/README.md

 # README

-This is an ongoing project from a course I am taking at the moment to imporve my Ruby and Ruby on Rials skills.
+This is a project to imporve my Ruby and Ruby on Rials skills.
-It's an eCommerce Website with PostgreSQL Database.
+It's an eCommerce Website with PostgreSQL Database and Redis.

 [On Heroku](https://bikesberlincom.herokuapp.com/)

 It covers:

 * Ruby version

 * System dependencies